pabloagn/personal-website/content/blog/an-introduction-to-regex.md

 ```

 In this case, we're only matching the separate words with no characters other than upper-case or lower-case alphabetical characters.

-The two word delimiters `\b` create a boundary around our expression so that a set of characters only matches if literal spaces surround it` `.
+The two word delimiters `\b` create a boundary around our expression so that a set of characters only matches if literal spaces surround it.

 ### Greedy & lazy quantifiers

 We have already talked about quantifiers for use in repetitions.
 By default, quantifiers are greedy.
 Let us explain what greedy is by using a common example.

 We want to extract the `html` tags and only the tags in an HTML webpage.
 An `html` tag can be defined as follows:

 ```HTML